Imageomics/.github/profile/README.md

 <br>

-*Disclaimer: Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.*
+*Disclaimer: Any opinions, findings and conclusions or recommendations expressed in the materials here are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.*